AmpScm/RepoDb/README.md

 ## Library Limitations

 It is very important for you and to the community of .NET to learn the things the library is capable and is-not capable of doing, so please spend time reading the [limitation](docs/limitations.md) page before using the library.
+Some original limitations are lifted in the AmpScm fork.
+(This fork properly identifies multi-column primary keys and uses those through the common operations without affecting the public api)

 ## Benchmark